University of Bradford: Vice-chancellor

 The first vice-chancellor was Dr E.G. Edwards, who as principal of the Bradford Institute of Technology took over the new institution.

-The current vice-chancellor (since 2019) is Shirley Congdon.
+The current vice-chancellor (since 13 July 2026) is Gillian Murray.

 Accommodation

 The Green, which opened September 2011, is a £40 million purpose built student accommodation village.
 Designed for eco-friendly living, The Green has the highest ever BREEAM rating for any building (95.05%), awarded for sustainable building development and operation.
 It is also the first BREEAM 'Outstanding' student accommodation in the country.

-Faculties
+University structure

-There are four academic faculties.
-These were previously called "schools" but changed their name in 2014 to avoid confusion with the sub-units also sometimes called schools.
+There are two academic faculties, The Faculty of Health and Social Care and the Faculty of Management, Sciences and Engineering.
 Many buildings and facilities, such as lecture theatres, are shared and used by all faculties.

-Engineering & Informatics
+The Faculty of Health and Social Care comprises: